DiazdeLeon/stock-analysis/README.md

 How do these pros and cons apply to refactoring the original VBA script?
 -	makes programs run faster,

-The lessons learned during the challenge was that, while refactoring the code I noticed that I had to:
+Lessons learned during the challenge was that, while refactoring the code I noticed that I had to:

-Move one step at a time.
-Never try to do everything at once.
+- Move one step at a time.
 It was necessary to refactor the code as a baby step modifications.
 The goal was not to affect the product’s functionality.
-Test.
+- Test.
 The refactoring process should go hand in hand with tests to make sure the alterations made did not result in new bugs.
-Refactoring should not add new functionality.
-I tried to avoid to add any new function to the code.
+- Avoid to add any new function to the code.

 Since my experience on this challenge the main disadvantage is that I got lost.
 There was a point in which I did not know what I was doing.

 As a conclusion, the main purpose of code refactoring is to make the code clean, neat, more efficient, and maintainable.